Frequently Asked Questions

 Water temperaure in mid summer is in the high 60s, a little warmer than Nantasket Beach and equal to or slightly warmer than other ocean beaches of New England.

 Things to See

-The boat ride is not quite far out enough to see whales or dolphins, but there expect plenty of sea birds and an occasional harbor seal.
-The islans themselves will have deer, fox, raccoons, rabbits, turkeys, coyotes, muskrats, voles, and squirrels.
-This is also the wonderful biodiversity of the tidepool and insects.
+The boat ride is not quite far out enough to see whales or dolphins, but expect plenty of sea birds and an occasional harbor seal.
+The islands themselves will have deer, fox, raccoons, rabbits, turkeys, coyotes, muskrats, voles, and squirrels.
+There is also the wonderful biodiversity of the tidepool and insects.
 Please remember NOT to attract, feed, or disturb any species of wildlife.

 Each island and peninsula has at least one viewing area, where one can sit and enjoy a breathtaking ocean view.
 The best views of Boston are from Spectacle Island's north or south drumlin.
 The best outer island viewing areas are the observation tower at Georges Island or anywhere on Little Brewster Island.
 But remember-you can't go wrong with scenic views from any island!

 Traveling to the Islands

 During the summer season, it takes approximately 20 minutes to travel from Long Wharf North in Boston to Spectacle Island and 30 minutes from Long Wharf North to Georges Island.
 During our spring and fall season, it takes either 20 or 45 minutes to arrive at Spectacle depending upon the order of stops at the two islands; check the schedule carefully.
 Please consult the schedule for specific times between islands and mainland piers on the Island Connectors serving Hingham, Grape, Bumpkin, Peddocks, Hull, Georges, and Lovells.

 There are four peninsulas, which are part of the national park area accessible by car and with onsite parking (a parking fee may apply): Deer Island, Nut Island, Worlds End, and Webb Memorial.